 YouTube is undoubtedly the most popular video platform and is building new YouTube live stream features to stay that way.
 As Google and other search engines tend to support video, posting YouTube videos with good titles, descriptions and tags are a great way for businesses to share their content among a wide audience and improve their search engine ranking.
 So if you are planning to generate revenue directly from your YouTube content or simply use YouTube as a marketing platform, get a YouTube channel first.
 But then, growing a digital marketing campaign via your YouTube channel takes time and effort.
 The easiest way to do this is with the help of a reliable search engine optimization company that provides social media marketing services.

 YouTube recently announced five new features for live streams.
-These new features offer more creator and viewer insights, as well as greater control over live streaming.
+These live stream features offer more creator and viewer insights, as well as greater control over live streaming.
 Previewed in a video on YouTube’s Creator Insider channel, the features that the company is building in 2022 are:

 - ‘Go Live Together’

 - Live rings